-- Do not touch or remove electrical parts when starting or during operation. - Keep hands, hair, and clothes away from the flywheel and other rotating parts while the engine is running. - 2-hp models: The propeller rotates whenever the engine is running.
-Do not move the throttle control lever from the start position during warm-up.
-The boat could unexpectedly start to move, which could result in an accident.
+- Do not touch or remove electrical parts when starting or during operation. - Keep hands, hair, and clothes away from the flywheel and other rotating parts while the engine is running.

 FCM00490

 This procedure must be performed while the outboard motor is in the water.
 A flushing attachment or test tank can be used.